PersianBrat/html-table-splitter/README.md

-# html-table-splitter
+# HTML Table Splitter
-HTML Table Splitter
+Here you can find a function which lets you split an HTML table.
+Something similar to what happens in MS Word.